graciellehigino/ms_stop_stacking_sdms/manuscript.md

 extents and in fine grain (both temporal and spatial) is daunting.
 In addition, it is known that networks vary with climate, in space and with phylogenetic distance [@Poisot2014SpeWhy; CITATIONS].
-Despite the dynamic nature of networks' structure (as predictable outcomes of common processes), methods such as stacked (S-SDMs) and joint Species Distribution Models (JSDMs) are very common to address the influence of one species over another [CITATIONS].
+Despite the dynamic nature of networks' structures (that are predictable outcomes of common processes), methods such as stacked (S-SDMs) and joint Species Distribution Models (JSDMs) are very common to address the influence of one species over another [CITATIONS].
 These methods assume that, if a pair of species are known to interact, they will always do so once they co-occur [CITATIONS].
-For example, in order to do a stacked SDM, one can model the assembly as a single unit, use the predicted distribution of each species and pile them up together or model species at the same time, but as separate units [@Ferrier2006SpaMod].
-On the other hand, JSDMs use a hierarchical regression model to calculate the probability of occurrence of all species together in response of environmental variables [@Pollock2014UndCoo].
+For example, in order to do a stacked SDM, one can model the assembly as a single unit, use the predicted distribution of each species and pile them up together, or model species at the same time, but as separate units [@Ferrier2006SpaMod].
+On the other hand, JSDMs use a hierarchical regression model to calculate the probability of occurrence of all species together in response to environmental variables [@Pollock2014UndCoo].
 Both approaches can be considered great advances regarding previous methods that simply added the distribution of one or more other species as limiting factors in the model [CITATIONS].
 S-SDMs and JSDMs try to incorporate another level of